kodecocodes/swift-algorithm-club/Fizz Buzz/README.markdown

 ## The code

-Here is an implementation using Swift 5 isMultiple function and a Switch statement:
+Here is an implementation of the fizzBuzz algorithm using Swift 5 ".isMultiple" function with a Switch statement:

 ```swift
 (0...50).forEach { (num) in